top of page

 MYTHS ABOUT FAT IN DIET AND CARDIOVASCULAR DISEASE

 When we started revascularizing blocked coronary arteries, we noticed that in most cases, the target vessels had lost suppleness and had degenerative fatty lesions in the walls which considerably reduced the flow.
-Further, a large vessel that needed exploration showed a yellow atheromatous core having a variable consistency, hard in places and soft pultaceous within layers of the media and an irregular intima.
+Further, a large vessel that needed exploration showed a yellow atheromatous core having a variable consistency, hard in places soft pultaceous within layers of the media and an irregular intima.
 A picture on Wikipedia showing discoloured separated serum convinced clinicians of the seriousness of the condition.

-In fact, observation of such lesions and the fact that such lesions are more likely to be found in individuals who are prone to consume food unlimited amounts of fatty material convinced physicians that fatty food was not good for health.
+Observation of such lesions and the fact that such lesions are more likely to be found in individuals who are prone to consume food unlimited amounts of fatty material convinced physicians that fatty food was not good for health.
 The idea that saturated fats cause heart disease, called the diet-heart hypothesis, was introduced in the 1950s, based on weak, associational evidence.
 It has been well documented since then that certain individuals with, e.g., type 2 diabetes, hypertension, obesity, chronic obstructive lung disorder (COPD), etc, are particularly susceptible to the deleterious vasculopathy effects of fatty material and may accelerate untoward terminal events.

 1. Saturated fat, (SFA),